Crop Water Use Program for Irrigation

 Water is an important factor that can affect crop yields.
 University of Missouri Extension developed an online application to help farmers produce higher crop yields by improving irrigation management.
 The Crop Water Use application can be run on an office computer or smartphone.
-To register, go to http://cropwater.org.
+Register online.
 This guide explains how to track soil moisture in fields for optimum yields and water conservation and gives information about how to use the application to that end.

 Farmers with irrigation are usually able to harvest consistent yields, even in times of drought.
 Irrigation helps in periods of short-term crop water stress, which are common in Missouri summers in July or August.
 Farmers can prevent yield losses and conserve water resources with access to information on daily crop water use and by better understanding how much soil water can be stored for root uptake between rainfall and irrigation events in specific fields on their farms.

 How does the application work?

 The Crop Water Use program is designed to simplify calculations required for tracking soil moisture in fields.
 The application saves farmers time by automatically entering weather information for each field and making daily calculations used for irrigation planning.

 In the New Field setup, farmers enter locations (latitude/longitude) and soil types for each field.
 This is a one-time job.
 Each growing season, farmers enter the crop and planting date for each field.
 The program predicts when fields need irrigation based on estimated soil water balance.
 The main information that the application needs from a farmer during the growing season is actual irrigation dates and rates.

 The application estimates crop water use from weather data using an equation for calculating evaporation from soil and plants called evapotranspiration, or ET.
 The application also calculates daily soil water balances for each field.
 Reports include indexes to help farmers determine when to irrigate.